 Wildcard characters work like magic in filters.
 Let’s say you have a list of cities, and you want to filter city names starting from A, B, C, or any other letter.
 You can use A* or B* or C* for that.

 This will give you the exact name of cities that are starting from that letter.
 And, if you want to search for any character which is ending with a specific letter you can use it before that letter (*A, *B,*C, etc.).

 6. With Numbers

 You can use these wildcards with numbers but you have to convert those numbers into text.

-Text function returns an array by converting entire range into the text and after that match function, lookup for a value which is starting from 98.
+In the above example, you have used the match function and text function to perform a partial match.
+The text function returns an array by converting the entire range into the text and after that match function, lookup for a value which is starting from 98.

 Download this sample file from here to learn more.

 With wildcard characters, you can enhance the power of functions when your data is not in a proper format.

 These characters help you search or match a value using a partial match which gives you the power to deal with irregular text values.
 And the best part is you have three different characters to use.

 Have you ever used these wildcard characters before?